 Step 2: Implement safety management systems

 A business will need to allocate time, resources, and money to perform proper risk management.
 The long-term value of implementing safety management systems is to create step-change improvements in safety without the large-scale disasters to drive them.
-Management must also set goals, objectives and make use of the correct measurement tools.
+Management must also set goals, and objectives and make use of the correct measurement tools.

 Step 3: Mount a successful crisis response